MiHoYo: Lumi and N0va Desktop

-Lumi (stylized as YoYo Lumi) is a virtual actress and YouTuber created by MiHoYo, and is an attempt by MiHoYo in another field of anime culture.
+Lumi (stylized as YoYo Lumi) is a virtual actress and YouTuber created by miHoYo, and is an attempt by miHoYo in another field of anime culture.
 Lumi uses Unreal Engine and motion capture technology to achieve high-quality cell-shading and rendering, as well as realistic movements, facial expressions, and skin texture.
-On 14 May 2020, the bilibili account "VAN0va" uploaded the first dance video "N0va LookDev Test", which was not initially announced as a MiHoYo work.
-Later, MiHoYo officially revealed its identity with Lumi on 4 August 2020, when it released the dynamic desktop wallpaper software "N0va Desktop".
+On 14 May 2020, the bilibili account "VAN0va" uploaded the first dance video "N0va LookDev Test", which was not initially announced as a miHoYo work.
+Later, miHoYo officially revealed its identity with Lumi on 4 August 2020, when it released the dynamic desktop wallpaper software "N0va Desktop".
 On 15 July 2022, Lumi launched her first live stream on bilibili, which immediately topped the bilibili live stream popularity list.
 The half-hour live stream attracted a total of 6.6 million viewers.
-Lumi is part of MiHoYo's N0va Desktop project, which allows users to interact with Lumi on their desktop or mobile devices.
+Lumi is part of miHoYo's N0va Desktop project, which allows users to interact with Lumi on their desktop or mobile devices.
 The N0va Desktop app was released for PC in August 2020, and for Android devices in December 2020.
 As of mid-2024, N0va Desktop appears to have been discontinued.
-Its official website has been taken offline, and its X (formerly Twitter) account has shown no recent activity. products related to HoYoverse website were removed.
+Its official website has been taken offline, and its X (formerly Twitter) account has shown no recent activity.
+Products related to HoYoverse website were removed.
 The associated virtual character, Lumi, also appears inactive, with her last known social media post being a YouTube video uploaded on 30 December 2024.

-HoYoverse rebranding and personnel changes
+2022–present: HoYoverse era and expansion

-On 14 February 2022, MiHoYo announced the launch of a new brand "HoYoverse" for markets outside Greater China, which would be operated by a Singaporean company Cognosphere Pte., Ltd. established in 2021.
+On 14 February 2022, the launch of a new brand "HoYoverse" for markets outside Greater China was announced, which would be operated by a Singaporean company Cognosphere Pte., Ltd. established in 2021.
 Cai Haoyu served as the company's CEO.
 The official statement said that HoYoverse's goal is "to create and deliver immersive virtual world experiences for global players", including technology research in areas such as artificial intelligence, cloud computing, and industrial capability building.
 On 18 July 2022, HoYoverse announced the opening of its new headquarters in Jurong East, Singapore, which would serve as the base for its metaverse-related operations announced earlier this year.
 HoYoverse would build a team of hundreds of people at its Jurong East office.
 HoYoverse has also set up studios in Montreal, Los Angeles, Singapore, Tokyo, Seoul and other places.
-However, starting from 2022, some of HoYoverse's collaboration events and merchandises outside China in some regional markets still mention MiHoYo, or jointly refer to "MiHoYo / HoYoverse".
+However, starting from 2022, some of HoYoverse's collaboration events and merchandises outside China in some regional markets still mention miHoYo, or jointly refer to "miHoYo / HoYoverse".

-In September 2023, the board of directors of MiHoYo passed a resolution that Cai Haoyu would no longer serve as the legal representative and chairman of MiHoYo, and his position would be taken over by Liu Wei.
-Several media reported that Cai would move to North America, and has been interested in the large language models.
-MiHoYo responded to the press that Cai would "continue to devote himself to the research and application of cutting-edge technology, the development of new projects, and the connection of domestic and overseas R&D resources."
+In September 2023, the board of directors of miHoYo passed a resolution that Cai Haoyu would no longer serve as the legal representative and chairman of miHoYo, and his position would be taken over by Liu Wei.
+Several media reported that Cai would move to North America, and has been interested in the large language models. miHoYo responded to the press that Cai would "continue to devote himself to the research and application of cutting-edge technology, the development of new projects, and the connection of domestic and overseas R&D resources."